-Scenario Action A student refuses to move when instructed to do so in class Repeat the instruction.
+when should ravoid using force: (This is for Odidance Only, every scenario is different) Scenario Action A student refuses to move when instructed to do so in class Repeat the instruction.
 If the student refuses to move, seek support from HoD/SCL.
 If the student still refuses to move, use the 'on call' system.
 Do not use force .
 A student refuses to stay for a detention Allow them to leave and then report it to the HoD/SCL.
 The appropriate House will be contacted if necessary and further sanctions applied.
 A student wants to get past a member of staff to leave a room Allow them to leave and follow the guidance above.
 Do not block the student .
 A student walks away from a member of staff when spoken to around the site Allow them to walk away and report it to the duty lead - the appropriate House will issue a sanction.
 This is defiance .
-A student is pushing in a busy doorway to get into a building The member of staff should stand his or her ground but avoid touching the student unless he or she is causing danger to others or him / herself.
-A student refuses to hand a phone over or another object Again, this is defiance - do not try to 'grab' the item.
+A student is pushing in a busy doorway to get The member of staff should stand his or her into a building ground but avoid touching the student unless he or she is causing danger to others or him / herself.

+A student refuses to hand a phone over or another object

+Again, this is defiance - do not try to 'grab' the item.